lkilpela/so_long/README.md

 ### Prerequisites

-- A Unix-like operating system: macOS, Linux, BSD.
-On Windows: WSL is preferred, but MinGW or Cygwin may work.
-- Note: The `Makefile` in this project uses the `-framework Cocoa -framework OpenGL -framework IOKit` flags, which are specific to macOS.
+- The `Makefile` in this project uses the `-framework Cocoa -framework OpenGL -framework IOKit` flags, which are specific to macOS.
 If you're using a different operating system, you might need to modify the `Makefile` to use the appropriate flags for your system.
 - `gcc` or `clang`
 - `make`
 - MLX42 library.
 You can find it [here](https://github.com/codam-coding-college/MLX42)

-### Installation

-1. Clone the repository: `git clone https://github.com/lkilpela/so_long.git`
-2. Navigate to the project directory: `cd so_long`
-3. Compile the project: `make`

 ### 🕹️ How to Play